 A 352 pages book written by Leonard Leinow and Juliana Birnbaum, well researched, clearly written and easy to follow.
 The book is full of advice on how and why to use this medicine, based on the latest scientific research.

 The only downside of this book (according to the review of an Amazon customer) is that the digital version lacks some very important charts, which are available in the print version.
-But the book is cheaper on paperback ($16.92) than the kindle version ($17.84), so go for the old-fashion paper, if you want the detailed charts (though probably the book has been updated since).
+Go for the old-fashion paper, if you want the detailed charts.